 Rethinking Doll Use in Dementia Care

 • Are there more adult-affirming alternatives that might meet the same emotional need?

-If a resident consistently reaches for a doll, and the interaction is clearly calming—without being imposed or staged—then a compassionate exception may be made.
+If a resident consistently reaches for a doll, and the interaction is clearly calming—without being imposed or staged—then the compassionate thing to do is provide the doll.
 But it should be framed as a comfort object, not a roleplay exercise.
-Don’t use strollers.
-No pretend feeding.
-And no changing tables.
+There’s no need for strollers, pretend feeding or changing tables.

+Rethinking Doll Use in Dementia Care